-The consolidated sales target for 2020 (\$48,705 million) was designed to focus executives on growth in consolidated revenues (excluding the consolidation of franchises).
-For 2020, the consolidated sales measure included a qualifier such that performance would be capped at 100% if year-over-year adjusted tonnage share, normalized for change in square footage, declined.
+The consolidated sales target for 2021 (\$51,725 million) was designed to focus executives on growth in consolidated revenues, including, for the first time, the consolidation of franchises.
+The consolidated sales target included a qualifier such that performance would be capped at 100% if year-over-year adjusted tonnage share, normalized for change in square footage, declined more than five basis points.